mikeymakesit/octofarm-helm/helm/octofarm/README.md

 ## Uninstall

-Helm charts are so easy to remove:
+So easy to remove:

 ```bash
 helm uninstall octofarm
 ```

-**NOTE** that since it deploys as a StatefulSet the PersistentVolumeClaims will not be deleted when you uninstall the Helm chart.
-This is a feature!
-If you want to delete the volumes as well, it's easiest to just delete the whole namespace:
+**NOTE** since it deploys as a StatefulSet the PersistentVolumeClaims will *not* be deleted when you uninstall the Helm chart.  **This is a feature**!
+If you want to delete the volumes as well, just delete the whole namespace:

 ```bash